 But more than anything, the real draw here was just the beauty of the flowers and the overall landscape.

 I didn’t realize there was such a variety of tulips, and one tulip colour in particular really caught our eyes.
 I didn’t really like it at first because it seemed so unusual, but the more I looked at it the more I could appreciate it, especially as the sunlight hit the petals.
-They look like they’re made of bronze, don’t they?
+Don’t they look like they’re made of bronze?

-It’s often suggested to rent a bike and pedal along the actual tulip fields is to rent a bike.
+One nice way to see the actual tulip fields is to rent a bike.
 But frankly, after so much time spent in the garden, we got a bit tulip-ed out.

 Even on our way out of the garden, there were throngs of people still coming in, as well as going out.
 This is a hugely popular site, so I would recommend going as early in the day as possible.
 Also, try to go during the week instead of on the weekend, when the numbers of visitors would be at their peak.